joana-team/joana/ifc/sdg/qifc/joana.ifc.sdg.qifc.qif_interpreter/README.md

 If a static analysis of the program has already been performed, use the ``.class`` file and the ``.dnnf`` file from the analysis output as the input for the interpreter.
 The static analysis will then be skipped.

+#### Input Program

+The input program should be a single-class Java program, that creates an object and calls a method on it in the main method.
+This method call will be the entry-point of the analysis and the executing of the interpreter.

+Parameters of the method are per default secret inputs.
+To mark a parameter as public, add the annotation ``@Source(level = Level.LOW`)``

+The interpreter offers a single public output channel for values via the method ``Out.print()``